Washington Elementary School District #6

 The physical requirements described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; talk or hear; and taste or smell.
-The employee must regularly lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to sit and use hands to finger, handle, or feel.
+The employee frequently is required to talk or hear.
+The employee is occasionally required to stand; walk; reach with hands and arms; and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.
+Specific vision abilities required by this job include close vision, color vision, and ability to adjust focus.

 The working environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.